mongodb/docs/source/includes/list-table-cluster-http-response.rst

        To review the connection string format, see the :manual:`connection string format documentation </reference/connection-string>`.
-       To add MongoDB database users to a |service| project, see :ref:`mongodb-users`.
+       To add database users to a |service| project, see :ref:`mongodb-users`.

        |service| only displays this field after the cluster is